huggingface/blog/patchtsmixer.md

     {'eval_loss': 0.2734043300151825, 'eval_runtime': 1.5853, 'eval_samples_per_second': 1756.725, 'eval_steps_per_second': 6.939, 'epoch': 9.0}

-There is not much improvement with ETTH2 dataset with full finetuning.
-Lets save the model anyway.
+In this case, there is not much improvement by doing full finetuning.
+Let's save the model anyway.

 ```python